Diptitheanalyst/MS-Excel-Projects/LAPD  CRIME STATISTICS DASHBOARD/Excel_README.md

 - **Male victims (394,539)** represent the largest recorded group, followed by female victims (350,930) and non-binary/other (92,893)

 - **Strong-arm tactics** (hands, fists, feet or bodily force) are overwhelmingly the most common weapon type at **174,296 incidents** — more than 4x the next category

-- **Handguns account for 20,076 incidents**, while verbal threats (23,786) rank higher than firearms — suggesting a significant proportion of crimes involve intimidation rather than physical weapons

 ---